Chapter 19:

 "Yes, I am busy."

-Erick thought that if it were quick, he could spare the time, so he turned his attention to the boy sitting on the couch and asked, "Do you mind waiting a bit, Lenner?"
+Erick thought he could spare the time if it was quick, so he turned to the boy sitting on the couch and asked, "Would you mind waiting a little, Lenner?"

 "Okay.
 Sure."

-Erick got up and served Lenner a glass of water.
+Erick stood up and handed Lenner a glass of water.

 "Have some, it'll calm you down for now."

 Erick left the room, closing the door behind him.
-Neo felt a mix of curiosity and concern, trying to decipher the earlier conversation.
+Neo felt a mixture of curiosity and concern as he tried to decipher the earlier conversation.

 "Well?"
 Erick asked, gesturing for Neo to state his purpose.

-"Do you have a formal outfit to lend?"
+"Do you have any formal attire to lend?"

 "Are you asking about the party tomorrow?
-Why didn't you talk to me earlier?"
+Why didn't you talk to me before?"

-Erick looked at Neo with a hint of sadness, almost disappointed that Neo hadn't considered him a reliable person.
-But these thoughts faded as he realized that sooner or later, Neo had come looking for him.
+Erick looked at Neo with a hint of sadness, almost disappointed that Neo did not consider him a reliable person.
+But these thoughts faded when he realized that sooner or later, Neo would come looking for him.

 Neo was ready for the party.